vblanco20-1/vulkan-guide/vkguide_new_source/chapter_3/loading_meshes.md

 We will leave the stencil parts all off, but we will enable depth testing, and pass the depth OP into the structure.

-Now time to use it from the place where we build the mesh pipeline. `init_mesh_pipeline`
+Now time to use it from the place where we build the pipelines.
+Change this part on `init_mesh_pipeline`

 ```cpp
 	//pipelineBuilder.disable_depthtest();